In a workplace, you should always be protected from discrimination and sexual harassment.

 Examples of matters that can be dealt with by the Anti-Discrimination Commission Queensland and/or the Australian Human Rights Commission include:

-If you think you’ve been discriminated against or sexually harassed in the workplace, or you have been accused of discrimination or sexual harassment, we can provide you with expert service and offer advice on your rights and assist you through the claim process.
+If you think you’ve been discriminated against or sexually harassed in the workplace, or you have been accused of discrimination or sexual harassment, we can provide you with expert service, offer advice on your rights, and assist you throughout the claim process.